 Michael A. Johnson is a partner at Arnold & Porter LLP in Washington, D.C.
 His practice specializes in commercial cases involving complex financial issues and analysis.
 His practice also involves disputes related to financial institutions.
 He earned his bachelor’s degree at the University of Pennsylvania and a master’s degree at the Indiana University School of Journalism.
 He earned his law degree at Georgetown Law Center, where he was elected to the Order of the Coif and was an editor of the Georgetown Law Review.

-Charles H. Lichtman is a partner at Berger Singerman LLP in Fort Lauderdale, Fla., where his practice focuses on complex commercial litigation and trial practice.
+Charles H. Lichtman recently retired as a partner at Berger Singerman LLP in Fort Lauderdale, Fla., where his practice focuses on complex commercial litigation and trial practice.
 Lichtman served as statewide lead counsel for the Florida Democratic Party from 2000 through 2008, overseeing election law and voter protection issues and also working extensively with the media during this period, particularly in the presidential elections of 2000, 2004 and 2008.
 He is an alumnus of the Indiana University School of Journalism and earned his law degree at DePaul University’s College of Law.

 Carrie Ritchie is a social business manager for IBM and is based in Indianapolis.
 Previously, she was the social media editor for The Indianapolis Star.
 She graduated from Indiana University with highest distinction in May 2008.
 While at IU, she earned a bachelor’s degree in journalism, a business foundations certificate and minors in marketing, French and psychology.
 She also was editor-in-chief of the Indiana Daily Student and a member of Alpha Xi Delta sorority.
 She was a representative of the IU Journalism Alumni Board and is the executive director of EntouRaj for Kids, a non-profit tennis organization.
 She also is an adjunct instructor for The Media School.